On the Cauchy problem for stochastic parabolic equations in H\"older spaces: Introduction

 Denote the matrices $a = (\aij)$ and $\si = (\sik)$.
 The following {uniform parabolic} condition is assumed throughout the paper:

 where $\pc>0$ is a constant, $\si^*$ is the transposed matrix of $\si$, and $I_n$ is the $n\times n$ identity matrix.

 A random field $u$ satisfying \eqref{chief} in the sense of Schwartz distributions is often called a weak solution of \eqref{chief}.
 The regularity of weak solutions in Sobolev spaces has already been investigated by many researchers.
-Various aspects of $L^2$-theory have been obtained since 1970s, see \cite{pardoux1975these, krylov1977cauchy, rozovskii1990stochastic,da1992stochastic} and references therein.
+Various aspects of $L^2$-theory have been obtained since 1970s, see \cite{pardoux1975these, krylov1977cauchy, rozovskii1990stochastic,da1992stochastic} among others.
 A complete $L^p$-theory was established by Krylov \cite{krylov1996l_p,krylov1999analytic} in 1990s.
 By Sobolev's embedding, one then has the regularity in some proper $C^{2+\al}$-spaces, which however requires relatively high regularities of the given data.
-As an {open} problem mentioned in \cite{krylov1999analytic}, one desires a sharp $C^{2+\alpha}$-theory in the sense that not only that for $f, g$ belonging to a proper space $\mathcal{X}$, the solution belongs to some kind of stochastic $C^{2+\alpha}$-spaces, but also that every element of this stochastic space can be obtained as a solution for certain $f, g$ belonging to the same $\mathcal{X}$.
+As an \emph{open} problem {proposed by Krylov} \cite{krylov1999analytic}, one desires a sharp $C^{2+\alpha}$-theory in the sense that not only that for $f, g$ belonging to a proper space $\mathcal{X}$, the solution belongs to some kind of stochastic $C^{2+\alpha}$-spaces, but also that every element of this stochastic space can be obtained as a solution for certain $f, g$ belonging to the same $\mathcal{X}$.

 The purpose of this paper is to establish such a sharp $C^{2+\al}$-theory for equation \eqref{chief}.
 In order to state our result, we need to define the proper H\"older space $\mathcal{X}$ and introduce a notion of solutions. \begin{definition} A predictable random field $u$ is called a \emph{quasi-classical} solution of \eqref{chief} if